Simple Baselines for Image Restoration: Experiments

 \subsection{Ablations}

 The ablation studys are conducted on image denoising (SIDD\cite{SIDD_2018_CVPR}) and deblurring (GoPro\cite{nah2017deep}) tasks.
-We limit our computational budget to 16 GMACs (when input size is $256\times256$) in experiments if not specified, following \cite{chen2021hinet}.
+We follow experiments setting of \cite{chen2021hinet} if not specified, e.g. 16 GMACs of computational budget, gradient clip, and PSNR loss.
 We train models with Adam\cite{kingma2014adam} optimizer ($\beta_1=0.9, \beta_2=0.9$, weight decay 0) for total 200K iterations with the initial learning rate $1e^{-3}$ gradually reduced to $1e^{-6}$ with the cosine annealing schedule\cite{loshchilov2016sgdr}.
 The training patch size is $256\times 256$ and batch size is 32.
-Training by patches and testing by the full image raises performance degradation\cite{chu2021revisiting}, we solve it by adopting TLSC\cite{chu2021revisiting} following MPRNet-local\cite{chu2021revisiting}.
-In addition, we apply skip-init\cite{de2020batch} to stabilize training following \cite{liu2022convnet}.
+Training by patches and testing by the full image raises performance degradation\cite{chu2021revisiting}, we solve it by adopting TLC\cite{chu2021revisiting} following MPRNet-local\cite{chu2021revisiting}.
+The effectiveness of TLC on GoPro\footnote{SIDD test on $256\times256$ patches avoid the inconsistent issue.} is shown in Tab~\ref{tab:ablation-tlc}.
+We mainly compare TLC with ``test by patches'' strategy, which is adopted by \cite{chen2021hinet}, \cite{mao2021deep}, and etc. It brings performance gains and avoids the artifacts brought by patches.
+Moreover, we apply skip-init\cite{de2020batch} to stabilize training following \cite{liu2022convnet}.
 The default width and number of blocks are 32 and 36, respectively.
 We adjust the width to keep the computational budget hold if the number of blocks changed.
-We use PSNR loss as the loss function following \cite{chen2021hinet}.
-We report the standard metrics, i.e. Peak Signal to Noise Ratio (PSNR) and Structural SIMilarity (SSIM) in our experiments.
+We report Peak Signal to Noise Ratio (PSNR) and Structural SIMilarity (SSIM) in our experiments.
+The speed/memory/computational complexity evaluation is conducted with an input size of $256\times 256$, on an NVIDIA 2080Ti GPU.